Hande

 In an AI-native system of record, policy changes are deployed as code and back-tested against historical evidence.
 If a threshold tightens, the system reports how many recent decisions would have been escalated.
 AI agents run on demand against the same evidence base, and their outputs persist as evidence themselves.
 The architecture distinguishes what is known about a customer from what was done to find it.

-A workflow with AI agents is faster to start.
+A workflow with AI agents is faster to start in an institution that already runs deep configurable workflows.
 An AI-native system of record holds up better as policies, vendors, and regulations evolve.

 Best KYB software in 2026 - the list